 During the year, Liberty-Pine Bluff Water / White Hall Water routinely monitors for constituents in your drinking water according to Federal and State laws.
 All the substances listed here tested under the Maximum Contaminant Level (MCL).
 Liberty believes it is important you know what was detected and how much of the substance was present.

-The test results in the table below show the results of our monitoring for the period of January 1st to December 31st, 2022.
+The test results in the table on the following page the results of our monitoring for the period of January 1st to December 31st, 2024.
 Terms and abbreviations found in the table are explained in the section "Terms and Abbreviations" located at the end of this report.